LeeMorinUCF/ECP3004S21/demo_05_PP_Ch_05_Boolean/README.md

 >>> 45 < 34
 False
 ```
-The default is strict inequality but the "equal"" case
+The default is strict inequality but the "equal" case
 is specified by adding an equal sign.
 ```python
 >>> 23.1 >= 23